open-source-modelling/insurance_python/smith&wilson/README.md

 ## About the example in main.py

-Example.py contains a script with an example from EIOPA's own Excel implementation tool ( Smith-Wilson Risk-Free Interest Rate Extrapolation Tool 27102015.xlsb ).
+Example.py contains a script with an example from EIOPA's own Excel implementation tool (Smith-Wilson Risk-Free Interest Rate Extrapolation Tool 27102015.xlsb ).
 In this example, the yields are available for ZCB maturing in 1 year, 2 years, ..., 20 years.
 The output is the curve for up to 65 years.

 ###Note:
-To extrapolate the curve, it is enough to know the additional parameters(alpha, ufr), the maturities used for calibration and the vector b*Q. If this is the case, it is not difficult to modify the function `SWExtrapolate()` to take as input Qb instead of b.
+To extrapolate the curve, it is enough to know the additional parameters (alpha and ufr), the maturities used for calibration and the vector b*Q. If this is the case, it is not difficult to modify the function `SWExtrapolate()` to take as input Qb instead of b.
 To see an example of this, see the Jupyter Notebook at https://github.com/qnity/insurance_python/tree/main/EIOPA_smith_wilson_test .

-An example of this format is the monthly risk free rate published by turopean Insurance and Occupational Pensions Authority (https://www.eiopa.europa.eu/tools-and-data/).
+An example of this format is the monthly risk-free rate published by the European Insurance and Occupational Pensions Authority (https://www.eiopa.europa.eu/tools-and-data/).

 </br>